Mount Adams climb via South Spur

 We drove down Friday afternoon, Jim was driving, and I was navigating the maze of forest roads.
 We chose to pass Mount Rainier NP on the east side using Highway 410 (that's the same way as going to Crystal Mountain in the winter) before hitting Highway 11.
 It might be faster to go down I-5, but this route is certainly more scenic.
 From Highway 11 we took FSR 23 (the road is small but even the short gravel section is in pretty good shape) that got us directly to Trout Lake (4.5 hours from Seattle) where be purchased climbing permits ($15 per person).
 Drove to Cold Springs Camp Ground, pitched the tent, ate, and went to sleep.

 The intention was to get up at 3.30am and be going by 4.
-When I woke up at 3am the wind was howling like crazy at which point I was glad we where not camping high at the Lunch Counter.
+When I woke up at 3am the wind was howling like crazy at which point I was glad we were not camping high at the Lunch Counter.
 We finally got up at 5am and left camp at 5.30am.
 The wind was still pretty strong but the sky was clear, except a huge lenticular cloud that had formed over the summit.
 Several parties that had camped along the way where not sure if they would be going up considering the conditions they would be hiking into.
 We, however, pressed on.
 Soon the big cloud disappeared but it would appear and reappear throughout the day.
 The first part was on trail and then on volcanic scree but soon we reached snowfields where we put on crampons.
 Except a very small section we could climb on snow all the way to the false summit which made for very pleasant travel.

 We reached the false summit at 11.15am and the summit at 12.15am.
 Although there were probably 40 mi per hour winds, some spots were pretty well protected like at the remnants of the old hut.
 The view was pretty good although the panorama is basically limited to Hood, Helens, and Rainier.
 We hung out on the summit quite a while and started down climbing at 1pm.
 There was a looong glissade that went down to just above the lunch counter which was fun and made for quick travel.
 The rest of the way was uneventful and dull.
 We arrived at the car at 4.30pm, after just about 11 hours round trip.
 We drove back via FSR 23 to Highway 11 and then west to I-5.